electricitymaps/electricitymaps-contrib/README.md

 ## Troubleshooting

 - `ERROR: Couldn't find env file:` env files are used to store sensitive information such as API keys.
-If you get this error after running `docker-compose up`, create an empty file named `secrets.env` in the root folder
+If you get this error after running `docker-compose up`, create an empty file named `secrets.env` in the root folder.

+- `ERROR: for X  Cannot create container for service X: Invalid bind mount spec "<path>": Invalid volume specification: '<volume spec>'`.
+If you get this error after running `docker-compose up` on Windows, you should tell `docker-compose` to properly understand Windows paths by setting the environment variable `COMPOSE_CONVERT_WINDOWS_PATHS` to `0` by running `setx COMPOSE_CONVERT_WINDOWS_PATHS 0`.
+You will also need a recent version of `docker-compose`.
+We have successfully seen this fix work with [v1.13.0-rc4](https://github.com/docker/toolbox/releases/tag/v1.13.0-rc4).
+More info here: https://github.com/docker/compose/issues/4274.

 - `KeyError: 'ENTSOE_TOKEN'`: in order to request data from the ENTSOE, you need an API key.
 You can create an account and request your API key by [following this link](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html).
 Once you have it, add it to your `secrets.env` file.